QuickUse Calculator

 The math is implemented as a pure function in TypeScript with all currency and percentage values typed as decimal.js Decimal instances.
 No console.log, no side effects, no DOM access in the compute.
 This makes the function testable and reusable.

 Every compute function has a test file with at least three cases: a textbook scenario with a known answer, an edge case (zero principal, maximum contribution, retirement at the youngest legal age), and a comparison against the calculator that the issuing regulator publishes.
-For Brazilian fiscal calculators, that often means testing against the Receita Federal's own simulador.
-For US retirement, against an IRS worksheet example.
+For retirement and tax calculators, that often means testing against an IRS worksheet example or an SSA online estimator.
 The test suite has to pass before any UI work begins.

 The author writes the prose around the calculator: introduction, formula explanation, worked example, practical scenarios, when-not-to-use, FAQ, sources.
 The draft is written for a reader who has just searched the topic and has roughly a high-school math background.
 No jargon without immediate plain-English unpacking.